matteo14c/HaploCoV/README.md

 4. run `perl assign_CL.pl > OUTPUT_FILE`
 5. open the output file, for every sequence the last column will indicate the haplogroup to which the sequence is assigned

+## Graphical interface version

+Please notice that a more user friendly, graphical interface based version of this software is also available from: http://corgat.cloud.ba.infn.it/galaxy .
+Please refer to https://corgat.readthedocs.io/en/latest/ for a more detailed manual.

+In case of problems or doubts, please feel free to contact me at matteo.chiara@unimi.it